 We are adjusting to our new school/fall schedule!
 I always find Fall refreshing, as well as, a time to get organized and back to business!

-Speaking of simple…since my son started working on his letters, and the alphabet never goes out of style, I decided that it would be super fun to make some clay alphabet magnets for our playroom!
+Since my son started working on his letters, and the alphabet never goes out of style, I decided that it would be super fun to make some clay alphabet letter magnets for our playroom!

-We have the standard magnetic alphabet letters, but we are missing some letters, and they just aren’t cute!
+We have the standard alphabet letter magnets, but we are missing some letters, and they just aren’t cute!
 Why don’t they make pretty plastic magnetic letters??
 Well, thank goodness they don’t, because then I wouldn’t have been able to write this post!